 • Smaller community and limited resources compared to other frameworks

-• Less suited for full-scale applications compared to comprehensive frameworks
+• You will find it less suited for full-scale applications compared to comprehensive frameworks

-• Requires additional effort for advanced state management and routing
+• You will need additional effort for advanced state management and routing

-Polymer is suitable for creating reusable UI components, custom elements, and small to medium-sized projects.
+Polymer is good for creating reusable UI components, custom elements, and small to medium-sized projects.
 Notable examples include YouTube, Netflix, and Coca-Cola.

 Conclusion